GoogleChrome/web.dev/src/site/content/en/blog/aria-poison-or-antidote/index.md

 title: |
   ARIA: poison or antidote?
 subhead: |
-  How lying to screen readers cures accessibility, when it doesn't rub salt in it.
+  How lying to screen readers cures accessibility, when it doesn't rub salt in it!
 authors:
   - aaronlevanthal
-date: 2020-08-04
+date: 2020-08-11
 description: |
-  How lying to screen readers cures accessibility, when it doesn't rub salt in it.
+  How lying to screen readers cures accessibility, when it doesn't rub salt in it!
 tags:
   - blog
   - accessibility